rett-europe/patient-registry/docs/1-Overview.md

 - To provide a backoffice interface for managing data with CRUD capabilities.

 ## Key Stakeholders
-- Legal Guardians (providing patient data)
+- Legal Guardians (providing patient data, without access to the backoffice)
 - Backoffice Administrators (managing data)
-- Researchers and other stakeholders (end users of the data, but not interacting with the onboarding system directly)
+- Researchers and other stakeholders (end users of the data, but not interacting with the onboarding system directly, only access to anonymized data)